Review of MedSailors Croatia Discovery: A Week Sailing from Split

 There, we had a few hours to go around the town, take in the view of the beautiful architecture and, of course, enjoy some delicious ice cream.

-As this was going to be our last night on the trip, a farewell cocktail party was organized.
+As this was our last night on the trip, a farewell cocktail party was organized.
 We all got some welcome drinks (shots), and then a few words were spoken to recap the week.
-And the winner of the best photo posted from the trip that week was also announced.
+Plus, the winner of the best photo posted from the trip that week was also announced.

 Did You Know?

-So for example, if you go on a trip, and get a really good photo and apply for their competition, you can maybe win a free trip!
+MedSailors often have great competitions and challenges.
+So, if you go on a trip, get a really good photo, and apply for their competition, you can maybe win a free trip!

 Sailing in Croatia from Split: MedSailors Croatia Discovery